 Last year, UJA-Federation helped provide:

-- A new model now being replicated by two other universities to help Ethiopian-Israelis access the most prestigious higher education opportunities within Israel.
+- A new model now being replicated by all state funded universities in Israel to help Ethiopian-Israelis, and Arab-Israelis access the most prestigious higher education opportunities within Israel.

 - An program that is fostering a rebirth of young energy in Jerusalem, through our initiative for young adults and students that has resulted in over 2,300 interns, 350 members of young communities, and more than 60,000 people in yearly events.